hollyjanedalton/final_ironhack_project/README.md

 ---

+### Conclusions

+1. There are WAY more Starbucks cafes in the U.S. than in any other country, by far.
+But, if we take into consideration population size, Kuwait, Canada, the Bahamas, and South Korea are not far behind.
+And, if we consider country geographical size, Singapore actually has a higher density of Starbucks cafes than the U.S, for every 100 km squared.
+2. The U.S. is the ONLY country that has Starbucks coffeehouses opening at 3:30AM every morning.
+3. The 2 closest Starbucks in the world are NOT in the US, but in Jakarta, Indonesia (less than 80 meters apart)

 ### Data: 16 location features of over 28,000 Starbucks Locations
 #### Here's a quick look at the raw dataset
 <img src="./small_data_photo.png">